DynamoDS/DynamoPrimer/06_Designing-with-Lists/6-1_whats-a-list.md

 To demonstrate the lacing operations below, we'll use this base file to define shortest list, longest list, and cross product.

 ![Input Examples](images/6-1/lacing.png)
- > 1. We'll change the lacing on Point.ByCoordinates, but won't change anything else about the graph above.
+ > 1. We'll change the lacing on *Point.ByCoordinates*, but won't change anything else about the graph above.

 ####Shortest List
 The simplest way is to connect the inputs one-on-one until one of the streams runs dry.
 This is called the “Shortest List” algorithm: